Do You Need a Passport to go to Aruba? (2024)

 Entry Requirements

-• No visa is required for stays under 180 days
+• No visa required for stays up to 30 days for U.S. citizens

 Tipping